 New text - teacher (How electricity reaches people's homes)

-Use the scaffold below to help you write the final section of your explanation.
+Use the scaffold below to help you write the second and third section of your explanation.

 You can change the conjunctions to fit in with your explanation.

-Do not forget to mark the subordinating clause in your complex sentence when it appears first.
+Do not forget to paragraph.
 Use the colour coding to remind you.

 Blended Learning: Log onto Purple Mash and find the 2Do: Explanation Writing.
-Write your final section under the third section and then save it.
-Next, create a diagram to help explain your writing.
-Once you have finished, hand in your work.
+Write your second and third section under your opening